-Step aboard our 5-star Vantage Deluxe World Travel's Ocean Odyssey and uncover the beauty of the British Isles on this fascinating voyage.
-There are more than 6,000 islands comprising the British Isles, but only a handful of them are ever seen by curious travelers.
-Now, your nimble new 5-star ship brings the best of them within easy reach.
+Uncover the beauty of the British Isles on this fascinating expedition voyage with Vantage Deluxe World Travel.
+There are more than 6,000 islands comprising the British Isles, but only a handful are ever seen by curious travelers.
+Now, our nimble new 5-star ship, the Ocean Odyssey, brings the best of them within easy reach.

 Beyond the photogenic castles and cathedrals, Ireland’s capital city brims with character: here, history flows along the cobblestone streets, swirls about centuries-old pubs, and evolves along with the arts and cuisine created by its youthful, innovative denizens.
 Explore Dublin Castle, Phoenix Park, and Trinity College on an included city tour to get a sense of Ireland’s past glory.
 With Dublin’s attractions right by your centrally located hotel, you’ll have an easy time getting to know this cosmopolitan city.